DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

             .ToList();
     }

-The `FileSystem` end point will expose an instance of the `AzureBlobFileProvider` class to our client-side application:
+The `FileSystem` endpoint will expose an instance of the `AzureBlobFileProvider` class to the client-side application:

     [Route("api/file-manager-azure", Name = "FileManagerAzureProviderApi")]
     public object FileSystem(FileSystemCommand command, string arguments) {